Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Curci-Ferrari Type Restrictions: Explicit Derivations

 where the nilpotent co-BRST transformations ($s_d$) are listed in the equation~\eqref{2} and the nilpotent BRST transformations ($s_b$) are quoted in~\eqref{3}.
 It is straightforward to note that if we impose the CF-type restrictions: $B_\mu + \bar B_\mu + \partial_\mu \phi = 0, \, {\cal B}_\mu + \bar {\cal B}_\mu + \partial_\mu \widetilde \phi = 0$ on the above equation, we observe that, under the nilpotent (co-)BRST symmetry transformations, the Lagrangian density~\eqref{10} transforms to the following total spacetime derivatives:

-The above explicit expressions for the transformations of the Lagrangian density~\eqref{10} establishes that the action integral $S = \int d^3 x\, {\cal L}_{(\bar B, \bar {\cal B})} $ remains invariant under the (co-)BRST symmetry transformations [cf. Eqs.~\eqref{2},\eqref{3}] on the submanifold of fields where the (anti-) BRST and (anti-)co-BRST invariant CF-type resections~\eqref{22} are valid.
+The above explicit expressions for the transformations of the Lagrangian density~\eqref{10} establish that the action integral $S = \int d^3 x\, {\cal L}_{(\bar B, \bar {\cal B})} $ remains invariant under the (co-)BRST symmetry transformations [cf. Eqs.~\eqref{2},~\eqref{3}] on the submanifold of fields where the CF-type restrictions~\eqref{22} are satisfied.